citp/privacy-policy-historical/r/re/rea/realmomkitchen.com.md

-> *The following text is extracted and transformed from the realmomkitchen.com privacy policy that was archived on 2012-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121224012139id_/http%3A//realmomkitchen.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the realmomkitchen.com privacy policy that was archived on 2013-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130624073542id_/http%3A//realmomkitchen.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Real Mom Kitchen
+# Privacy Policy | Real Mom KitchenReal Mom Kitchen

 ### Privacy